aravind-sadharani/chandraveena/src/pages/discography.md

 date: 2018-07-16
 search: true
 image: "../../images/IMG_7198.JPG"
 description: "Hello, I am S. Balachander.
-I play the Chandraveena in the Dhrupad style, a traditional style of Maarga Sangeet.
+I am an Indian classical musician, and a performing artist of Chandraveena.
+Chandraveena has been designed to reflect my musical ideas and identity.
+I play the Chandraveena according to the principles of Indian Raga system and the philosophy of Maarga Sangeet.
 Here is a selection of my recordings and concert videos.
 Do check them out!
 Hope you find something you like."
 ---
-Namaste.
-Start at the <a href="/intro/"><inline-button>Introduction</inline-button></a> to learn more about a typical Chandraveena recital.
+If you would like to know and understand my music, start at the <a href="/intro/"><inline-button>Introduction</inline-button></a> to learn about a typical Chandraveena recital.
 Or listen to my latest recordings below.

 <br>